Files

 - Docs{1}.geodb_rel_destination_oid

-What we now need to do is explode the Docs list into individual features – so that there is a relationship record for each attachment – and this is done with a ListExploder transformer.
+What we now need to do is explode the Docs list into individual features – so that there is a relationship record for each attachment – using a ListExploder transformer.
 Add a ListExploder to the canvas and connect it to the Merged output port on the FeatureMerger.
 In the parameters, set the List Attribute to Docs, then click OK.

 8. Create Relationship Type

-Each feature that gets sent to an FME writer should have an attribute indicating the geometry type.
-In most cases you – the user – never need to know about this attribute and don’t need to set it.
-However, here these features will be currently flagged as point features (i.e. points of interest) and we need to tell FME they are actually non-geometry, relationship features.
+Each feature sent to an FME writer should include an attribute indicating the geometry type.
+In most cases, you – the user – never need to know about this attribute or set it.
+However, here, these features will currently be flagged as point features (i.e., points of interest), and we need to tell FME that they are actually non-geometry, relationship features.
 So, add an AttributeCreator and connect it to the ListExploder.
-In the parameters, create a New Attribute called geodb_type and give it a Value of geodb_relationship.
+In the parameters, create a New Attribute called geodb_type and set its value to geodb_relationship.

 Now you can connect the AttributeCreator_3 to the PointsOfInterest_ATTACHREL writer feature type.

-At the moment we’re writing a relationship between features, but the destination features (attachments) are currently just a reference to a file, not the file itself.
-We need to use these references to read the attachment file contents.
+At the moment, we’re writing a relationship between features, but the destination features (attachments) are currently just references to files, not the files themselves.
+We need to use these references to read the contents of the attachment file.

 First, we need to do some basic schema mapping.
 Add an AttributeCopier to the canvas and connect it to the Counter_2 coming from the PATH reader feature type.
 In the parameters, set the following: